wolfv6/keybrd_DH/examples/shiftRegs/README.md

     26 LEDs * 20 mA/(2 LEDs in series) = 260 mA
     26 LEDs *  5 mA/(2 LEDs in series) =  65 mA

-The dodohand_PCB schematic powers the IR LEDs with "strobe buffer".
+The dodohand_PCB schematic powers the IR LEDs with "strobe buffers".
 Some strobe buffer candidates are:
 * digital buffer
 * buffer amplifier e.g. LMC7101